 Rosedale is surrounded by parkland and green space.
 David A. Balfour Park and the Moore Park ravine both cut through Rosedale, meeting at Craigleith Gardens.
 Rosedale Park is located at Scholfield Ave. and Highland Ave.
 It offers a sports field, an ice rink, a wading pool and is home to the Rosedale Tennis Club.
 The Toronto Lawn Tennis Club is located at 44 Price St. and has tennis and squash courts, as well as an outdoor pool.
 Mooredale House, at 146 Crescent Rd., is a focal point for community sports and recreation.
 Each year it hosts “Mayfair”, the longest running community fair in Toronto.

-One of the most distinctive architectural features in Rosedale is the former North Toronto Railway Station, located on the east side of Yonge St. at Scrivener Square.
+One of the most distinctive architectural features in Rosedale is the former North Toronto Railway Station, located on the east side of Yonge Street at Scrivener Square.
 Its 140 foot tall clock tower has served as a landmark since it was built in 1916.
-Today the station houses a liquor store and a coffee shop.
+Today the station houses a liquor store.
 It is at the heart of a lively shopping district that offers everything from imported foods to designer clothing to that perfect piece of antique furniture.

 Rosedale feels like a quiet, leafy suburb, yet is minutes from the city centre.
 The grand houses are not museums, but vibrant homes in a family-friendly community.
 It is easy to see why Rosedale remains a neighbourhood of choice in Toronto.

 For Governor's Bridge neighbourhood highlights, click here.

 The Toronto neighbourhood map displayed on this website was published in "Your Guide to Toronto Neighbourhoods", copyright Maple Tree Publishing and has been reproduced by the Toronto Real Estate Board under license.